 What textbook do I need for Lifespan Development, PSYC 2314?
 Kathleen Berger.
 Invitation to the Life Span.
 2nd ed.
 Worth Publishers.
 (2013).
 ISBN: 978-1429283526.

 What textbook do I need for Human Sexuality, PSYC 2306?
 Bruce King and Pamela Regan.
 Human Sexuality Today.
 8th ed.
 Pearson.
 (2014).
 ISBN: 978-0205988006.

 Where can I get the textbook?
-The text should be available at Lone Star College-Montgomery (where I teach), or the Lone Star College-North Harris which carries all the online textbooks for the Lone Star Colleges.
+The text should be available at Lone Star College-Montgomery (where I teach).
 The text is also available online from many suppliers.
 Please be aware that many online book sellers may send their books “media mail” unless otherwise specified.
 Media mail can take up to two weeks to receive.
 If you are ordering your text a week or two before class it is advised to use UPS or some form of expedited shipping.
 It is the students’ responsibility to have the text on the first day of class.

 Can I use an earlier edition of the text?
 This is not advised.
 Quiz questions are based upon the latest information contained in the current edition of the textbook.
 Please purchase the correct edition.

 How does the class work?
 What do I have to do?
 There will be a multiple-choice online quiz each week of the long semester (or more frequently during short semesters) over material covered in one or two chapters of your text and one or two powerpoint presentations from your professor.
 There will also be a few online discussions.
 There is no final or paper.

 Do I have to take exams on campus or is there an orientation on campus?
 No. There is no need to be on campus.